mike-weiner/display-event-locations-tec/README.md

 5. This is what the tooltip for a featured event will look like after activating this plugin with the location name and street address enabled with the v2 calendar template.

 ## Changelog

+### 4.1.0
+* Released on September 23, 2022
+* Fixed: Fixed a bug that caused the full street address not to be displayed even if the user had it set to display on the plugin's setting page.
+* Edited: `/tribe/events/month/calendar-body/day/calendar-events/calendar-event/tooltip/title.php`
+* Edited: `README.md`

 ### 4.0.0
 * Released on December 19, 2021